hapostgres/pg_auto_failover/docs/intro.rst

 primary, another one on one on either node B or node D. Whenever we lose one of those nodes, we can hold to this guarantee of two copies of the data set.

-Adding to that, we have the standby server C which has been set up to not participate in the replication quorum.
-Node C will not be found in the ``synchronous_standby_names`` list of nodes.
-Also, node C is set up in a way to never be a candidate for failover, with ``candidate-priority = 0``.
+Adding to that, we have the standby server D which has been set up to not participate in the replication quorum.
+Node D will not be found in the ``synchronous_standby_names`` list of nodes.
+Also, node D is set up in a way to never be a candidate for failover, with ``candidate-priority = 0``.

-This architecture would fit a situation where nodes A, B, and D are deployed in the same data center or availability zone, and node C in another.
+This architecture would fit a situation where nodes A, B, and C are deployed in the same data center or availability zone, and node D in another.
 Those three nodes are set up to support the main production traffic and implement high availability of both the Postgres service and the data set.

-Node C might be set up for Business Continuity in case the first data center is lost, or maybe for reporting the need for deployment on another application domain.
+Node D might be set up for Business Continuity in case the first data center is lost, or maybe for reporting the need for deployment on another application domain.

 Citus Architecture
 ------------------